Next Start

 SMAW is commonly referred to as stick welding due to the flux coated electrode that has a metal rod (aka “the stick”) at the core.

-SMAW Welding Classes
+Take SMAW Welding Classes at UTI

-If you’re interested in learning the SMAW process as well as other valuable welding techniques, attending the Welding Technology program at UTI can help.
-The program takes just 36 weeks from start to finish.
+If you’re interested in learning the SMAW process as well as other valuable welding techniques, attending the Welding Technology program at UTI can help.1 The program takes just 36 weeks from start to finish.

-• How to perform basic SMAW welding positions
+• Perform basic SMAW welding positions

-• How to build specific SMAW weld projects
+• Build specific SMAW weld projects

 “The curriculum utilizes real-life situations, which prepares students for work they would see in a welding profession,” says Brian Masumoto, welding instructor at UTI Rancho Cucamonga.
 “Students are taught how to diagnose problems they might come across on the job.
 We also teach the students how to pass a welding certification test by actually performing a test.”